Interactive blocking with HTTP response pages

-When you configure interactive blocking, users can load an originally requested site after reading a warning.
-Users may have to refresh after bypassing the response page to load page elements that did not load.
+When you configure interactive blocking, users may have to refresh after bypassing the response page to load page elements that did not load.

 Tip